San Diego Drunk Driving Lawyer

 What Police Officers Look for When Pulling Someone Over for Drunk Driving in San Diego

 Often times an officer will try and say bad driving is the result of the DUI investigation.
 Therefore, the officer has to try to find a reason to pull you over because it is illegal for them to just suspect drunk driving and that is the reason for the stop.
-Most of the times the officer will find a traffic violation for the stop including but not limited to speeding, swerving, not signaling while changing lanes, not coming to a complete stop at stop signs, a broken tail light.
+Most of the time the officer will find a traffic violation for the stop including but not limited to speeding, swerving, not signaling while changing lanes, not coming to a complete stop at stop signs, a broken tail light.
 As you can tell these actions have nothing to do with a DUI.
 They will say it is reasonable suspicion to conduct a DUI investigation and hearing when coupled with the odor of alcohol and blood shot watery eyes.
 Do not take what the officer says about your DUI stop as the truth because we see these police reports copied and pasted from other reports all the time.

 What will you be charged with if the officer suspects you of drunk driving?

-In California there are two Vehicle Code sections that come up majority of the time in drunk driving cases.
+In California, there are two Vehicle Code sections that come up the majority of the time in drunk driving cases.
 These two code sections are VC 23152(a) and 23152(b).
 Vehicle Code section 23152(a) makes it “unlawful for any person who is under the influence of any alcoholic beverage or drug, or under the combined influence of any alcoholic beverage and drug to drive a vehicle.”
 Vehicle Code section 23152(b) makes it “unlawful for any person who has 0.08 percent or more, by weight of alcohol in his or her blood to drive a vehicle.”

 There is a difference between both of these code sections.
 A person in San Diego can violate section 23152(a) by just having consumed any amount of alcohol, drug, or a combination of both alcohol and drugs.
 Under this section, the amount is not important.
-What is important is whether the person who consumed the alcohol, drugs, or a combination has been impaired by it so that it affects their ability to drive.
+What is important is whether the person who consumed alcohol, drugs, or a combination has been impaired by it so that it affects their ability to drive.
 This is more of a subjective charge based on whether the prosecution can prove beyond a reasonable doubt that the way you acted make it appear or seem like you were under the influence.
 Think of this charge as strictly behavioral.

 The other section, VC 23152(b) provides more objective criteria an officer must use when arresting someone for driving drunk.
 This section requires that the driver have a 0.08% or greater by weight of alcohol in his or her blood.
 After pulling someone over that a police officer suspects to have been driving drunk, the officer will begin the investigation.
 After conducting a series of field sobriety tests, the officer will ask you to blow into a preliminary alcohol screening device to determine what your BAC is in the field and then have you submit to a chemical either blood or breathe back at the station.
 This is to determine whether or not there could be a rising blood defense or based on the absorption rate of alcohol your BAC could be below a .08 at the time of driving.
 It is up to your criminal attorney in San Diego to address these arguments in open court as part of your defense.
 Often times there are issues with the maintenance reports and calibration sheets of the machines used to test your blood alcohol levels.
-Also, you are not required to give an initial breathe sample when you are pulled over but under the implied consent laws you are required to subject yourself to either one of the chemical tests back at the station.
+Also, you are not required to give an initial breath sample when you are pulled over but under the implied consent laws you are required to subject yourself to either one of the chemical tests back at the station.

 What kind of field sobriety tests will the officer use to determine if you are under the influence of alcohol?

-Filed Sobriety Tests are helpful for officers to gather enough subjective information to help the prosecutor meet the burden of proof as to the first charge VC 23152(a).
-The officer will attempt to make you perform a serious of eyes exams and balancing tests to justify your behavioral responses is consistent with being under the influence.
+Field Sobriety Tests are helpful for officers to gather enough subjective information to help the prosecutor meet the burden of proof as to the first charge VC 23152(a).
+The officer will attempt to make you perform a serious of eye exams and balancing tests to justify your behavioral responses is consistent with being under the influence.
 The National Highway Traffic Safety Administration (NHTSA) is the organization that regulated how these exams should be administered under Title 17.
 If they are not administered according to the National Standard that is required, then these tests would not be valid and could not be used against you.
 It is important to contact an experienced DUI attorney that is certified in NHTSA standards.

 What are the NHTSA Standardized Field Sobriety Tests?